Elizabeth Seymour, Duchess of Somerset: Charles Seymour, 6th Duke of Somerset

-Political influence
+Court career and political influence

 The Duke and Duchess were among Queen Anne's oldest friends; she had come to live at Syon House with them in 1692 after a heated quarrel with William III and Mary.
 As the country's senior peeress, Elizabeth took Anne's place as chief mourner at Mary's funeral in 1694 (since Anne's pregnancy and miscarriage prevented her attending).
 She served as Groom of the Stole and First Lady of the Bedchamber.

 Like Marlborough before him, Somerset used his wife's position as royal confidante to advance his career.
 Both of them became the target of violent verbal attacks, especially from Jonathan Swift, who hoped to influence the Queen through Mrs Abigail Masham, Elizabeth's obvious rival for the position of confidante.
 Apparently against Masham's wishes he published a scathing diatribe, The Windsor Prophecy, against the Duchess in which her character is derided as "Carrots" (a common nickname derived from the Duchess' red hair).
 Swift explicitly accused the Duchess of having conspired to murder her second husband, and wildly suggested that she might poison the Queen "I have been told, they assassin when young and poison when old".

 The Queen was outraged; from then on, she refused to consider Swift for preferment to a bishopric: even his appointment as Dean of St. Patrick's Cathedral, Dublin, was made against her strongly expressed wishes (she did not have the power to veto it).
 Ignoring the gossip, she insisted on retaining the Duchess in her household.
 The Duke's pride and arrogance eventually wore out the Queen's patience and he was dismissed from his court offices early in 1712.
 The Queen's doctor, Sir David Hamilton, advised her to keep the Duchess in her service "for her own quiet", and the Queen agreed.
-The duchess served as Mistress of the Robes to Anne from 1711 to 1714, remaining in the queen's service to the end of Anne's life, by which time Lord Dartmouth described her as "much the greatest favourite".
+The Duchess served as Mistress of the Robes to Anne from 1711 to 1714, remaining in the Queen's service to the end of Anne's life, by which time Lord Dartmouth described her as "much the greatest favourite".